probmods/dippl/lectures/02-WebPPL.md

 ~~~

 It is easier to build useful models (that, for instance, condition on data) with `factor`.
 But `factor` by itself doesn't do anything -- it interacts with *marginalization* functions that normalize the computation they are applied to.
 For this reason running a computation with `factor` in it at the top level -- that is, not inside a marginalization operator -- results in an error.
 Try running `funnybinomial` directly....

+WebPPL has several inference operators, including `Enumerate` and `ParticleFilter`.